p-adic iterated integration on semistable curves

 \end{proposition}

-\begin{proof} This theorem is the log version of \cite[Section~3]{Lazda:rational} specialized to the situation where the base is the log disc, combined with some ideas from \cite{CPS:Logpi1} which treats the de Rham case.
+\begin{proof} This theorem is the log version of the main results of \cite[Section~3]{Lazda:rational} specialized to the situation where the base is the log disc, combined with some ideas from \cite{CPS:Logpi1} which treats the de Rham case.
 It amounts to verifying the exactness criterion in \cite[Appendix~A]{esnault-hai-sun}.
 We explain how to adapt the above results to our setting.
-We make use of Proposition~\ref{p:equivalenceofcategories} to work in the log de Rham setting together with the observation that one can push overconvergent $F$-isocrystals forward in our situation, as described in \cite{lazda:berthelot}, by making use of the comparison arguments of Shiho \cite[Corollary~2.34]{Shiho:relative}.
 Let $(\cQ,N_{\cQ})$ be the log disc as in Remark~\ref{r:frobliftinterp}.
-Then $((S_t,\N_t),(S_t,\N_t),(\cQ,N_{\cQ}))$ is a log smooth proper frame.
+Then $((S_t,\N_t),(S_t,\N_t),(\cQ,N_{\cQ}))$ is a proper log smooth frame.
 By deformation theory, we can pick a proper formal log smooth curve $(\cP,L)$ over $(\cQ,N_{\cQ})$ around $(X_t,M_t)$.
-There are log smooth proper frames $((X_t,M_t),(X_t,M_t),(\cP,L))$ and $((X,M),(X,M),(\cP_\pi,L_\pi))$ where the subscript $\pi$ denotes the fiber over $t=\pi$.
+There are proper log smooth frames $((X_t,M_t),(X_t,M_t),(\cP,L))$ and $((X,M),(X,M),(\cP_\pi,L_\pi))$ where the subscript $\pi$ denotes the fiber over $t=\pi$.